 Loading NuWatt Energy...

-Up to $8,500 in Mass Save rebates + up to $8,000 in HEAR federal rebates + 0% HEAT Loan financing.
+Up to $8,500 in Mass Save rebates + 0% HEAT Loan financing.
 The federal 25C tax credit is gone, but Massachusetts incentives are stronger than ever.

 The 2026 program year brought significant changes to Mass Save heat pump rebates.
-Per-ton rates increased but caps decreased, R-410A equipment was removed from the qualified list, and the federal 25C tax credit expired entirely.
+Per-ton rates increased, partial and basic caps were raised, R-410A equipment was removed from the qualified list, and the federal 25C tax credit expired entirely.

 | Feature | 2025 | 2026 | Change |